rigoneri/Syte2/docs/instagram.md

 ###Setting up Instagram

-To get started create a new application on Instagram for your website by going to <http://instagram.com/developer/>.
+To get started, create a new application on Instagram for your website by going to <http://instagram.com/developer/>.

 Enter the **Application Name**, **Description**, **Website URL** and **Valid Redirect URIs**.
 For the redirect URL enter `http://localhost:3000/instagram/auth`.
 Once you are done registering you will be given a **Client ID** and **Client Secret**.